kestra-io/docs/docs/developer-guide/variables/filter/dateAdd.md

 # `dateAdd`
-The `dateAdd` filter add some unit and formats a date with the same behaviour than [date](./date) filters.
+The `dateAdd` filter add some unit and formats a date with the same behavior than [date](./date) filters.

 ```twig